4b11b4/porfolio/four_billion_numbers/README.md

 ## Implementation
 The generator splits up the possible range of values into sections and picks a section at random to retrieve a code.
-Each section is also offset by a value based on a modulus of the index of the section and the number of sections.
+Each section is additionally offset by a value based on a modulus of the index of the section and the number of sections.

 For example:
 - Generate a number between the range of 0 to 100 and split into sections of